 Triad High School cafeteria packed; coalition Troy Residents for Responsible Growth organized opposition.
 Mayor proposed a project moratorium at the Feb 2026 city council meeting.

-Six known projects, two withdrawn, one flipped, one active, one pending under moratorium pressure, one proposed.
+Seven known projects, three withdrawn, one flipped, one active, one pending under moratorium pressure, one proposed.
 The pattern is the point.

 Illinois Answers Project obtained ~24 emails via public records showing nearly a year of detailed Cloverleaf-Edwardsville discussions about land surveys, special-use permits, and engineering — while city officials publicly told residents on Facebook there was 'no formal proposal.'
 Project did not move forward.